-These have all been stepping stones to the range of Google Home devices, now consisting of the original Home, the Home Mini, the Home Max and the Home Hub.
+These have all been stepping stones to the range of Google Home devices, now consisting of the original Home, the Home Mini, the Home Max, the rebranded Nest Hub and the upcoming Nest Hub Max.
 Here we are concentrating on the original Home, Google's £129/$129 connected speaker that allows you to leverage all of what Google offers without having to tap or click on a screen.

 - 96.4mm x 142.8mm; 477g